-This is a Court of Final Appeal case where the constitutionality of s.
-118F(1) of the Crimes Ordinance, which criminalizes homosexual buggery committed otherwise than in private, was challenged.
+This is a Court of Final Appeal case where the constitutionality of s.118F (1) of the Crimes Ordinance, which used to criminalise homosexual buggery committed otherwise than in private, was challenged.
 The main issue in this case is whether the section concerned amounts to sexual orientation discrimination.
-The EOC's participation in this case was to act as Amicus Curiae to provide assistance in respect of general principles of discrimination law.
+The EOC's participation in this case was to act as Amicus Curiae to provide assistance in respect of general principles of anti-discrimination law.